 About the Committee

-The Technology Law Committee of the International Bar Association brings together lawyers practising aspects of the law particularly relevant to modern technologies.
-They have in common that they deal with developing bodies of law coming to grips with the new questions posed by new technologies.
-The mandate of the Technology Law Committee is broad and includes virtually any kind of technology.
+The Technology Law Committee of the International Bar Association convenes lawyers who practice law related to modern technologies.
+These lawyers share the common challenge of addressing the evolving legal landscape posed by new technologies.
+The Technology Law Committee's mandate is broad, encompassing virtually any kind of technology.

 At present, we have eight subcommittees with the following areas of focus:

 - The Artificial Intelligence and Robotics Subcommittee provides guidance on new technologies and their potential implications